-c check Checks whether the specified firmware can be updated. c update Updates the specified firmware.
-In case the XSCF unit is duplicated configuration, updates the firmware of both XSCF units. c sync Synchronizes the firmware versions of the XSCF units when the XSCF units are duplicated configuration.
-This option is used when replacing an XSCF unit.
-Displays usage statement.
-When used with other options or operands, an error occurs. m xcp Specifies the entire firmware as a target.
-Automatically answers 'n' (no) to all prompts.
+-c check Checks whether the specified firmware can be updated. -c update Updates the specified firmware.
+In case the XSCF unit is duplicated configuration, updates the firmware of both XSCF units. -c sync Synchronizes the firmware versions of the XSCF units when the XSCF units are duplicated configuration.
+This option is used when replacing an XSCF unit. -h Displays usage statement.
+When used with other options or operands, an error occurs. -m xcp Specifies the entire firmware as a target. -n Automatically answers 'n' (no) to all prompts.

--d Suppresses all messages to stdout, including prompts. -s version Specifies a XCP comprehensive firmware version.
-For version specify a major version, minor version and micro version continuously.
-The XCP version number appears as xyyz by four digits, where: x Major firmware release number уу Minor release number Z Micro release number -у Automatically answers 'y' (yes) to all prompts.
+-d Suppresses all r Suppresses all messages to stdout, including prompts. -s version - comprehensive firmware version.
+For version, version, minor version and micro version The XCP version The XCP version number appears as xyyz by four digits, where: X Major firmware release number уу Minor release number Z Micro release number -у Automatically a Automatically answers 'y' (yes) to all prompts.